WHAT IS BIOLOGY?

 HOW IS THE COURSE ASSESSED?

 You will complete three examinations at the end of the two year course.

 WHO IS THE COURSE SUITABLE FOR?

 If you are interested in science, living things and are ready for a challenge then Biology may be the subject for you!

-A-level Biology can lead to a wide range of university and career options.
-A-level Biology students may choose to use their Biological knowledge to study a Science course at university or to study a healthcare related course like Medicine or Dentistry.
-However, many students choose to use the skills they have acquired from their Biology course in other areas of work or study.
+Biology can lead to a wide range of university and career options.
+Biology students may choose to use their biological knowledge to study a science course at university or to study a healthcare related course like medicine or dentistry.
+Alternatively, many students choose to use the skills they have acquired from their biology course in other areas of work or study.

 WHAT WILL I STUDY?